iree-org/iree-experimental/transform_dialect/README.md

 ## Script

 Contains shell functions that simplify running IREE tools with the transform dialect.
-These should generally considered brittle and may be useful to some.
+These should generally be considered brittle but may be useful to some.

 Assumptions are:
   1. execution starts from the IREE source dir root
   2. the IREE build directory lives at `./build`
+  3. `mlir-opt` is in the path
-  3. `./build/tools` is in the path
+  4. `./build/tools` is in the path
-  4. for CUDA execution, `nvprof` is in the path.
+  5. for CUDA execution, `nvprof` is in the path.

 Disclaimers:
-  1. since the exploration process can involve modfying source IR, transform IR and the compiler itself, each command compiles what it needs to simplify and automate the process.
+  1. since the exploration process can involve modifying source IR, transform IR and the compiler itself, each command compiles what it needs to simplify and automate the process.
 This may be surprising if one does not want recompilation to occur.
   2. examples are restricted to the CUDA case for now.
-  3. examples are restricted to 2-D redution cases for now.
+  3. examples are restricted to 2-D reduction cases for now.
-  4. the stub file should have only 1 function for now, until we add a simple mlir-extract like tool to focus on a single function or until we have a better way to export transform IR and apply it to payload IR in different processes.
+  4. the stub file can have multiple functions, but they all should have private visibility.
+We use a poor man's `sed`-based filter of the function we care about by replacing the visibility of that one function and letting `mlir-opt -symbol-dce` clean the IR for us.

-Note: the underlying helper functions `iree-transform-xxx` can be parameterized to other backends and CUDA is not a stong restriction, just a convenience.
+Note: the underlying helper functions `iree-transform-xxx` can be parameterized to other backends and CUDA is not a strong restriction, just a convenience.

 ### Create a New Problem To Map